UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_29.md

 few steps that need to be followed.

-Up until now, we discussed getting a single column from a dataframe using double brackets - `df[['column name']]`.
+Up until now, we discussed getting a single column from a dataframe using double square brackets - `df[['column name']]`.

 For frequency tables, however, we only use single brackets to obtain the column values.

-We saved the object in a variable called `manufacturer_column` in the same way we have saved objects before.
+We saved the object in this example here to an object named `mfr_column` in the same way that we have done this before.

-Next we can use `.value_counts()` referencing that the column we saved as `manufacturer_column`.

-This let’s us see the frequency of each categorical value.
+Now we can use `.value_counts()` on this `mfr_column` variable to reference it, and we can obtain the frequency value for the different categories in that variable.

 ---